Frequently Asked Questions: employment, wages, and establishment counts in hurricane flood zones

 Atlantic Coasts that have hurricane flood zones as determined by the U. S. Army

 Corps of Engineers or State emergency management agencies.
-Evacuation zones are
+Flood zones are

 defined based on the severity of a hurricane.
 For most states, severity is labeled